What’s the link between perfectionism, procrastination, and overeating and why should you care? Let’s unpack it.

 Sometimes (most of the time), the key to overcoming overeating is to take a step back and get a different perspective.

 Instead of focusing on what to eat and what not to eat, it’s helpful to look at the patterns with life and with food that can create big problems.
-There’s one pattern or cycle that I see all the time and it tends to sabotage the brightest and most successful women.
-It’s the perfectionism, procrastination, overeating trap.
+There’s one pattern that I see all the time that sabotages the brightest and most successful women.

-Overeating can be an easy way to procrastinate.
+Overeating is an easy way to procrastinate.
 It’s also a way to soothe anxiety or squash feelings of frustration or “not being good enough.”
 Emotional eating is often the busy woman’s way to deal with pressure, with endless to-do lists, with not feeling appreciated, or with feeling tired and like you’ll never get enough done.

 Once overeating happens, perfectionism is that voice that says, “Now you’ve blown it.
 All your efforts are ruined and you might as well just eat some more.”
 And this brings us full circle back to procrastination (“I’ll start over on Monday.”) and feeling defeated by that bag of chips.

 As the cycle repeats, the (procrastinated) challenges feel bigger, the perfectionism feels more intimidating, and overeating probably feels more out of control.